Tired of shouting? Five easy steps to positive discipline

 Offering choices gives children some control over their own behaviour, empowers them, shows respect for them as individuals, and encourages independence.
 When children are given options to choose from, they are more likely to co-operate and meet our expectations.

-"It's time to clean up the house area.
+"It's time to clean up the play room.
 Which will you put away, the dishes or the dolls?"

 “Time to brush your teeth....do you want to walk or shall I piggyback you?”